athackst/jekyll-theme-profile/demo/_docs/github-action.md

 image: "https://raw.githubusercontent.com/athackst/jekyll-theme-profile/main/screenshot.png"
 ---

-You can also use this with GitHub acions.
-Below is a typical worfklow file
+You can also use this with GitHub actions.
+Below is a typical workflow file

 ```yaml
 # Sample workflow for building and deploying a Jekyll site to GitHub Pages